 On-Ramp: Welcome to Duquesne University

 We're excited to set you up for success and help you make the most of your time at Duquesne.
-Your journey begins with this online module, available June 2021.
+Your journey begins with the online On-Ramp module, available July 2021.

 Strong bridges rest on deep foundations.
 Several common learning experiences nurture fundamental skills for critical thinking, writing and analysis.
 You can select an Essential Questions seminar on a topic that interests you, and our Introduction to Ethical Reasoning course equips you with vital questions you can apply across your courses, career and personal life.